cawfree/opensea-floor-looks-rare/README.md

 With no parameters specified, it'll default to `--collection_slug=boredapeyachtclub --number_of_steps=15`.

-Once finished, it'll print a table of the calculated rarities:
+Once finished, it'll print a table of the calculated rarities.
+You'll be surprised by the variation!

 ```
 ┌──────────┬────────┬──────────────────────────┐